gonzalobravoargentina/SupplementaryMaterials_Bravo-et-al.2021/README.md

 Flexdashboard in R markdown to show data from intertidal photoquadrats analized with CoralNet

 Data files as download from CoralNet:
-- annotations.csv (Data fron robot annotations)
+- annotations.csv (Data from robot annotations)
 - percent_covers.csv (Cover data arrange by species=Shortname)
-- metadata.csv (Metadata from photos)
+- metadata.csv (Metadata of photos)
 - labelset_matched.csv (List of species matched by WoRMs)

 CoralNet Source: https://coralnet.ucsd.edu/source/1829/